agama-project/agama-project.github.io/docs/user/reference/profile/bootloader.md

   bootloader to stop indefinitely, just set `stopOnBootMenu` to `true`.
 - `extraKernelParams`: additional kernel parameters.
-- `updateNvram`: defines whether the installer should modify the NVRAM (Non-Volatile RAM) to update the boot order or entries.
+- `updateNvram`: defines whether the installer should modify the NVRAM (Non-Volatile RAM) to add or update boot entries or their order.
 If set to `false`, the NVRAM remains untouched, which is useful for preserving existing boot managers or specific firmware configurations.

 ```